 Who is the 50/30/20 Rule For?

 The 50/30/20 is ideal for Canadians earning an average wage.
-If you are living on a reduced income – for example, a member of your family is not working due to parental leave or critical illness – your budget might not fit these categories because your wants and needs will take up more of your net income.
-If your earnings reduction is temporary, don’t stress out about not saving much initially, but make a plan to catch up once your income stabilizes.
+If you live on a reduced income – for example, a family member is not working due to parental leave or critical illness – your budget might not fit these categories.
+That may be because your wants and needs will take up more of your net income.
+If your earnings reduction is temporary, don’t stress about not saving much initially, but make a plan to catch up once your income stabilizes.

 If you are a high earner, this budget system may not work for you either, since your net income will be higher and you’ll have more money to put towards savings than the average earner.